FuelLabs/sway-rfcs/rfcs/0013-changes-lifecyle.md

    - How `contract method` arguments are encoded;
    - How `log` data is encoded;
    - How `message` data is encoded;
-4. Utilization of new VM opcodes;
-5. IR changes
+4. IR changes;
-6. Receipt parsers to break;
+5. Receipt parsers to break;
-7. When a compiler feature or a standard library produces different behavior for the same code (semantic changes);
+6. When a compiler feature or a standard library produces different behavior for the same code (semantic changes);
-8. When `storage` is impacted.
+7. When `storage` is impacted.
 Particularly addresses.

 ## Feature flags